- I have a question about climate science or an objection to something I heard you say

 By taking this approach, we tackle the two biggest problems we have when talking about climate change: (1) psychological distance – we think climate impacts are far away in space or time, and (2) solution aversion – we don’t think there’s anything we can do to fix the problem that isn’t harmful or painful or contrary to our values or our well-being.

-For a helpful template on how to have genuine, positive conversations please see Climate Outreach’s Talking Climate Handbook.
+For a short, useful list of the most important ingredients of a constructive conversation, see Rare’s Eight Principles for Effective and Inviting Climate Communication, and for a helpful template on how to have genuine, positive conversations please see Climate Outreach’s Talking Climate Handbook.
 As I discuss in this webinar, the most effective messenger on climate change is you (friends and family) and talking about climate change kicks off a true positive feedback effect where the more we talk about it, the more concerned we are.

 There’s only one caveat: this approach works with everyone but dismissives.
 Dismissives are the 10% of the population who’ve built their identity on rejecting climate change.
 They’re the loudest voices and the most determined opponents – and it takes a literal miracle to change their minds.
 My personal definition of a dismissive is someone who, if an angel from God with brand-new tablets of stone appeared in front of them emblazoned with foot-high letters of flame saying, “global warming is real,” they would reject it.
 And if they reject that, then what hope do I have at changing their mind?